cmantuano/askdata-docs/docs/main-concepts.md

 ### 3. Data Card

-A card is a cognitive friendly card generated automatically by the Askdata platform to fullfill a query of the user or through an automated data insights creation process.
+A card is a cognitive friendly autoconsistent piece of information generated automatically by the Askdata platform to fullfill a query of the user or an automate process.

 **Read more:**